danwahl/danwahl.github.io/_pages/date-me.md

 - OCD-ish (especially the "O"), but currently well-maintained via meds/therapy
 - 5'9" (176 cm)
     - ~140 lbs (~64 kg)
+- MS from University of Michigan (2007)
+    - BS from SUNY Buffalo (2006)
 - Politically liberal (more libertarian than leftist)
 - Aspiring [Effective Altruist](/blog/personal-giving)

 ## What I’m doing with my life